52 Simple Budgeting Tips For Families

 - Skip going to the movies and rent it online.
 It’s significantly cheaper.

-- Use Groupon to plan special outings, dining out and even vacations.
-(We once did an Epcot vacation using a Goupon for an Orlando Hotel!!)
+- Use Groupon to plan special outings, dining out, and even vacations.
+(We once did an Epcot family vacation using a Groupon for an Orlando Hotel!!)

 More Radical Ways To Save on the Household Budget

-- How much money it is costing you in auto expenses including gas, insurance and auto upkeep.
+- How much money it is costing you in transportation expenses including gas, insurance, and auto upkeep.